 inverse flattening – 1/299.32496

 In order to transform WGS 84 into OSGB 36 coordinates, we should use the position vector transformation method and a specified set of Helmert transformation parameters.
-It will allow us to change the coordinates between WGS 84 and ED (European Datum 1950) within the area including Great Britain, the Irish Sea, English Channel, and the North Sea.
+It will allow us to change the coordinates between WGS 84 and ED (European Datum 1950) within the area including Great Britain, the Irish Sea, the English Channel, and the North Sea.
 The European Datum 1950 covers mainland western Europe.

 The Helmert transformation is the most commonly encountered simple geodetic transformation method, which is used within 3D space.
 It’s used in geodesy in order to produce distortion-free transformations from one datum to another.

 Considering the simplicity of our calculations, it’s vital to use the common calculations, which have been prepared by Ordnance Survey in the spreadsheet located here.
-If at some point you wish to have more detailed calculations, with an accuracy of more than 3 meter, then OSTN15 or OSGM15 will be required.
-The simple (“Helmert” style) coordinate transformation, which is going to be explained here features accuracy of about 3 meters.
-The steps below describes a whole method of launching the transformation such as this from our own workbook.
+If at some point you wish to have more detailed calculations, with an accuracy of more than 3 meters, then OSTN15 or OSGM15 will be required.
+The simple (“Helmert” style) coordinate transformation, which is going to be explained here features an accuracy of about 3 meters.
+The steps below describe a whole method of launching the transformation such as this from our own workbook.